cnelson20/cx16os/docs/system_hooks.md

 - None

 Releases the calling program's hook on CHROUT calls, if it has one

+Return values:
+- Returns 0 on success to release the hook in .A
-Returns 0 on success, returns the pid of the process with the chrout hook (non-zero) on failure in .A
+- On failure to release the hook, returns the pid of the process with the chrout hook (non-zero) in .A.
+If the hook is not being used, returns $FF.

 ---